Canopus Lake Beach Closed for the Season

 Go birding with the Fahnestock Bird Checklist.

 Archery only.
-10/1 - 12/18 – May enter woods ½ hour before sunrise to set up and exit by sunset.
-Permit required – unlimited.
+May enter woods ½ hour before sunrise to set up and exit by sunset.
+Park Hunting permit required - unlimited.

-Gun season: Shot gun only.
+Gun season: Shotgun only.
 Map available at park office.
-11/19 – 12/11.
 May enter woods at ½ hour before sunrise to set up and exit by sunset.
-Permit is required – limited to first 200 hunters.
+Park Hunting permit is required - limited to first 200 hunters.

-Turkey – shotgun only (no weekends or holidays).
+Turkey - shotgun only (Monday-Friday only).
 No youth hunt.
-May 1-May 29, 2015.
 May enter woods ½ hour before sunrise to set up and exit by sunset.
-Permit is required – limited to first 200 hunters.
+Park Hunting permit is required - limited to first 200 hunters.

-All permits are available exactly 1 month prior to opening day for their respective season.
+All permits are available starting 1 month prior to opening day for their respective season.